 What made Aretha Franklin’s voice so special?
 A professional soprano explains

-As stars lined up to celebrate the Queen of Soul during her tribute concert last weekend, we asked soprano Catherine Bott to explain what made Aretha Franklin’s voice so moving to listen to.
+As rave reviews pour in for the new Aretha Franklin film Amazing Grace, we asked soprano Catherine Bott to explain what made Aretha Franklin’s voice so moving to listen to.

 From Aretha's incredible range – she could sing from G2 to E6, well over three octaves – to her no-nonsense attitude, it’s impossible not to be moved by her vocals.

 Aretha recorded her Amazing Grace album in 1972 at a church in Los Angeles, and now for the first time, the footage of the two-day filming session in front of a live congregation has been shared with the world.
 She was already a global superstar at this point, but chose to ditch the high-tech recording studio for an authentic recording session with a gospel choir and live audience.

 The film has already received rave reviews, and it's easy to see why.
 It gives us a goosebump-inducing window into a singer returning to her roots, the highlight of which is a ten-minute improvised version of ‘Amazing Grace’.
 Her performance is raw, and this is exactly what we love about the soul singer.

 Soprano and Classic FM presenter Catherine Bott explains what is so special about her voice...